 Every aspect of your inner world deserves love and compassion.
 The inner critic has dedicated their life to protecting your most wounded parts.
 Respect and appreciation for this once necessary function creates an environment where peace can grow.
 With a little love and tenderness, maybe that critic will become your champion.

-Many thanks to Thomas Hübl and the Collective Trauma Summit 2019 for featuring the conversation with Dr. Richard Schwartz, Ph.D. and Terry Real on using the IFS Model for personal healing.
+Many thanks to Thomas Hübl and the Collective Trauma Summit 2019 for featuring the conversation with Dr. Richard Schwartz, Ph.D. and Terry Patten on using the IFS Model for personal healing.
 This post was inspired by that transformative exercise.